-I am running for City Council because I love living in Lakewood and I want to be a part of preserving and enhancing what we have.
+I serve on City Council because I love living in Lakewood and I want to be a part of preserving and enhancing what we have.
 I am licensed to practice law in Colorado and have extensive experience developing government policy.
 My priorities include maintaining a modern infrastructure for the benefit of businesses and residents, empowering our children by continuing to provide services that complement public education, and developing new ways to meet the needs of the growing senior population.
 Here are some of my thoughts on these and other important issues for Lakewood:

 Open Space – During my daily walk around Kountze Lake I watch the seasons change.
 The grass grows, then turns yellow, then dies and is covered with snow.
 The baby ducks hatch, swim and grow.
 Then the migratory geese come and sit on whatever small part of the lake is frozen.
 I speak from my heart when I say that I am dedicated to preserving and, where appropriate, improving our open space.

 Police – As a citizen, it is important to me that I continue to feel safe living in Lakewood and that the trust I put in the police force is warranted as shown by their continued professionalism.
 Lakewood’s police departments is one of the most professional in the nation.
 This is demonstrated by the high requirements for joining the force and the disproportionately large number of officers who go on to become police chiefs around the state and nation.
 I will empower Lakewood’s Chief of Police to maintain this high level of professionalism.

 Finances – Even during economic downturns, Lakewood must be able to provide for its citizens, keep the rec center’s doors open, and maintain the roads and parks.
 I support a fiscally responsible approach of maintaining a large reserve and investing wisely in improvements.